wp-plugins/wp-optimize-by-xtraffic/readme.txt

   * Make external links open in new window and add nofollow attribute
   * Add nofollow links (include internal links & external links)
 * ***Optimize Images*** :
-  * Automatically adds alt and title attributes to all images in all posts specified by your settings (friendly SEO)
+  * Automatically adds alt and title attributes to all images in all posts specified by your settings (friendly SEO).
+  * Auto resize images to fit the screen width of the device (Increase website's Google PageSpeed Insights point).
   * Automatically bulk watermark images by :
-    * Watermark Position : TOP ; MIDDLE ; BOTTOM + LEFT ; CENTER ; RIGHT
+    * Watermark Position : TOP ; MIDDLE ; BOTTOM + LEFT ; CENTER ; RIGHT.
     * Watermark by text :
-      * Choose fonts for text
+      * Choose fonts for text.
-      * Choose text color
+      * Choose text color.
       * Choose text size (% or pt).
-In case you set text size by %, plugin will create watermark's size based on image's size
+In case you set text size by %, plugin will create watermark's size based on image's size.
-      * Text Opacity
+      * Text Opacity.
-      * Text background color
+      * Text background color.
     * Watermark by image :
-      * Set image (your logo) url
+      * Set image (your logo) url.
       * Set image (your logo) size (px or %).
-In case you set text size by %, plugin will create watermark's size based on image's size
+In case you set text size by %, plugin will create watermark's size based on image's size.
   * *Optimize Image Quality* : To reduce the image file size, you can reduce value Image's Quality Bar.
-If you set value is 100, your image keep original quality and file size. ( Best Recommend value is from 80 to 90 )
+If you set value is 100, your image keep original quality and file size. ( Best Recommend value is from 80 to 90 ).
-  * *Rename Image Filename* : Rename your image's filename for friendly SEO
+  * *Rename Image Filename* : Rename your image's filename for friendly SEO.
   * *Images Lazy Load* : Your image will be loaded after the page finished loading, this will help your site load faster.
-* ***Optimize Speed*** : make page speed load amazingly fast by these features "Optimize Javascript + Optimize CSS (Style) + Optimize HTML"
+* ***[Optimize Speed](https://wordpress.org/plugins/wp-optimize-speed-by-xtraffic/ "Optimize Speed")*** : make page speed load amazingly fast by these features "Optimize Cache + Optimize Javascript + Optimize CSS (Style) + Optimize HTML + CDN".
   * Optimize Cache : Make your WordPress website load faster from 80% or more.
+Support cache database with multi cache (APC + Memcached + File).
 Prebuild cache the most visited pages.
 This feature compatible with WooCommerce.
   * Optimize Javascript :
-    * Combine Javascript
+    * Combine Javascript.
-    * Minify Javascript
+    * Minify Javascript.
-    * Asynchronous Javascript Loading
+    * Asynchronous Javascript Loading.
   * Optimize CSS (Style) :
-    * Combine CSS
+    * Combine CSS.
-    * Minify CSS
+    * Minify CSS.
-    * Asynchronous CSS Loading
+    * Asynchronous CSS Loading.
-  * Optimize HTML
+  * Optimize HTML :
-    * Minify HTML
+    * Minify HTML.
-  * CDN (Content Delivery Network)
+  * CDN (Content Delivery Network).
 * ***Optimize Traffic*** : this feature help reduce website's bounce rate, increase Time on Site, increase Pageviews per Visitor.

 = Languages : =